garronej/vite-envs/README.md

 +ENTRYPOINT sh -c "./vite-envs.sh && nginx -g 'daemon off;'"
 ```

+One thing to note is that running the `vite-envs.sh` script is fully optional.
+If you don't your app will still work as it normally would.

 # Types

 One notable benefit of using `vite-envs` is you're getting strict types definitions for `import.meta.env`.